 Cannot edit event.
 Loss mode must be set to splice loss.

 - 1. Display the event table for the current trace. - 2.
 In the event table, touch the row for the event you want to edit.
 If the following steps are already complete, you can set the calculated results and start position value by touching Paste in the Edit Event dialog box. - a Move Cursor A to the accurate position of the event. - Move Markers a, b, c and d to the positions ahead and behind the event to check the splice loss.
-For details on marker positions, refer to 7.1.2.2, "Splice Loss".
-When Reflectance Calculation is Manual, move Cursor B to the peak of the reflectance. - 3.
-Touch Edit Event, and you will see the following dialog box.
+For details on marker positions, refer to 8.1.2.2, "Splice Loss".
+When Reflectance Calculation is Manual, move Cursor B to the peak of the reflectance.